susanyang17/doc/dev-ref/Features_and_Usages.md

 ## Smart Input

-When you enter a text in a cell with the default format (General), Keikai convert some special number inputs such as 1,234,567, $123456, ($123456), ($1,234,567), 1.2%, 123456E10 into a number value and set its corresponding Cell format automatically.
+When you enter numbers in a cell with the default format (General), Keikai converts the numbers into the number format and sets its corresponding format automatically for you, for example 1,234,567, $123456, ($123456), ($1,234,567), 1.2% or 123456E10.

 ## Date Format